 Davidson Kempner and JPMorgan Chase

-Davidson Kempner initiated a new position in JPMorgan Chase (JPM) that accounted for 1.29% of the fund’s 1Q14 portfolio.
+Davidson Kempner exited a position in JPMorgan Chase & Co.
+(JPM) that accounted for 1.29% of the fund’s 1Q14 portfolio.
 This position was initiated in 1Q14.
 Market Realist reported that Appaloosa Management also sold its position in the banking giant last quarter.

 JPMorgan Chase is a leading global financial services firm.
 It has $2.5 trillion assets.
 It has operations worldwide.
 It provides services in investment banking, financial services for consumers and small businesses, commercial banking, financial transaction processing, and asset management.

 In 1Q14, JPMorgan’s shares fell because results were below Wall Street expectations.
 In a regulatory filing back in May, the bank said that it expects 2Q14 fixed-income and equity trading revenue to be down “~20%+/- versus 2Q13 reflecting a continued challenging environment and lower client activity levels.”

 JPMorgan’s latest 2Q14 results beat estimates.
 However, net income was down to $6 billion—from $6.5 billion in 2Q13.
 The earnings per share (or EPS) was $1.46—compared to $1.60 in 2Q13.
 Revenue for the quarter was $25.3 billion—down 2% compared to last year.

 The decrease in net income from 2Q13 was driven by a higher provision for credit losses and lower net revenue.
 The decline in net revenue was mainly due to lower principal transactions revenue, lower mortgage fees, and related income.
 The company said its results reflected strong underlying performance despite “industry-wide headwinds in Markets and Mortgage.”